qsnake/gpaw/doc/index.rst

 GPAW is a density-functional theory (DFT) Python_ code based on the projector-augmented wave (:ref:`PAW <literature>`) method.
-It uses real-space uniform grids and multigrid methods.
+It uses real-space uniform grids and multigrid methods or atom-centered basis-functions.
 Read more about :ref:`its features and the algorithms used <features_and_algorithms>`.

 .. _Python: http://www.python.org